 Should You Install WordPress Plugins That Haven’t Been Tested?

 The short answer is: It depends on the plugin.

 Just because a plugin author didn’t update their readme file doesn’t mean the plugin hasn’t been tested and won’t work with the latest version of WordPress.

 Mostly, it depends on the functionality of the plugin and how complex it is.
 For example, there are simple plugins that hook directly into the WordPress core and don’t need to be updated for years to function properly.

 The ‘not tested’ message doesn’t say that the plugin has problems or security issues.
 It simply says the developer hasn’t recently tested the plugin or updated the readme file.

-If you’re reading one of our WordPress tutorials that’s been published recently, then this means the plugin is compatible with the latest version of WordPress when we tested it.
+If you are reading one of our WordPress tutorials that’s been published recently, then this means the plugin was compatible with the latest version of WordPress when we tested it.